natalieagus/50002-2022/_notes/5_sequentiallogic.md

 ## Overview

 So far we have learned the basics of **combinational logic device**, which is in essence a device that is capable to adhere to a given functional specification (truth table).
 One apparent feature of a combinational logic device is that its output always depends on the **current** input.
-However, external input is *unreliable*, and there's no guarantee that the input will be available for at least $t_{pd}$--until the combinational device produces meaningful results.
+However, external input is *unreliable*, and there's no guarantee that the input will be available for at least $$t_{pd}$$--until the combinational device produces meaningful results.
 We need to find a way to **synchronize** the external input signal such that there's enough time for the entire circuit to finish its computation properly.

 We also need to create another type of device, called the sequential logic device, whereby its output depends not only on the current input, but a *series of past inputs* as well.
 If a sequential logic device has a finite number of states, it also known as the finite state machine (FSM).
 The FSM can be seen as an abstract mathematical model of a **sequential** logic function.
 More about FSM can be learned in the next chapter.